 What to Expect the Day of the Exam:

 When you arrive you will check in at the front desk.
 A tech will then escort you to a quiet room to begin your study.
 At that time you will be injected with a radioisotope and will be asked to relax quietly for approximately 1 hour.
 After this period, you will be moved to the scan room to complete the study.
-The scan is completed in segments and will take approximately 2 ½ hours.
+The scan is completed in segments lasting about 20 minutes with a total procedure time of approximately two hours.

 After your exam:

 - You can eat, drink and resume your normal activities after your exam is completed.